 This way you know which courses you need to take to satisfy the course requirements of the school(s) you want to attend.

 Florida’s medical schools are rapidly on the rise as some of the best medical schools in the country.
 They are steadily gaining increased funding for extensive research projects, and the findings allow for continual improvements to how patient care is approached.
 Every one of Florida’s medical schools has extensive community partnerships that will allow you to gain crucial hands-on experience that will help you stand out when applying for jobs after graduation.
+Also, there are so many fun things to do in Florida!

 These vary by school, but in general, both your science and cumulative GPA should be at least a 3.0, but the higher these numbers are, the more competitive your application will be.
 The same can be said about your MCAT score.
 Florida’s medical schools will be more receptive to your application if your score is higher, so generally try to aim for above a 510, but check with each individual school to see their specific cut-offs and class averages.